| ||Format||Pages||Price|| |

 1.1.31 Grade 34—UNS R53445.
 Titanium alloy (0.4 % nickel, 0.015 % palladium, 0.025 % ruthenium, 0.15 % chromium),

 1.1.32 Grade 35—UNS R56340.
 Titanium alloy (4.5 % aluminum, 2 % molybdenum, 1.6 % vanadium, 0.5 % iron, 0.3 % silicon),

 1.1.33 Grade 36—UNS R58450.
 Titanium alloy (45 % niobium),

 1.1.34 Grade 37—UNS R52815.
 Titanium alloy (1.5 % aluminum),

 1.1.35 Grade 38—UNS R54250.
 Titanium alloy (4 % aluminum, 2.5 % vanadium, 1.5 % iron), and

 1.1.36 Grade 39—UNS R53390.
 Titanium alloy (0.25 % iron, 0.4 % silicon).

 1.2 The values stated in either SI units or inch-pound units are to be regarded separately as standard.
 The values stated in each system may not be exact equivalents; therefore, each system shall be used independently of the other.
 Combining values from the two systems may result in non-conformance with the standard.

 1.3 The following caveat pertains only to the test method portions of this specification: This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.